trofi/trofi.github.io.gen/posts/322-gcc-15-template-checking-improvements.md

 `gcc-15` will reject more invalid unusable `c++` code in uninstantiated templates.
 The simplest code change might be to just delete broken code.
-More involved fix would require some knowledge of the code base to fix the declaration lookups (or to fix obvious typos).
+More involved fix would require some knowledge of the codebase to fix the declaration lookups (or to fix obvious typos).

 Have fun!